 About the Book:

-Continuing the epic tale of The Seven Swords, City of Songs is an action-packed, darkly magical mystery from the New York Times bestselling author of the Raven’s Shadow and Draconis Memoria trilogies.
+Continuing the epic story begun in A Pilgrimage of Swords, The Kraken’s Tooth is a fast-paced tale of low intrigue and grand adventure from the New York Times bestselling author of the Raven’s Shadow and Draconis Memoria trilogies.

 From Publishers Weekly (Starred Review):

 “Ryan masterfully combines vivid characterization and understated worldbuilding in the stellar second fantasy novella in his Seven Swords series (after A Pilgrimage of Swords)...
 Ryan does a superior job of propelling the adventure along while simultaneously pulling back the layers of [the fallen king] Guyime’s tortured backstory, and the robust fantasy world is described in clean, evocative prose…”

 Sleep eluded him come nightfall, as he knew it would.
 He told Seeker to forego her share of the watch and spent the hours regarding the dwindling flames of the campfire before prowling the slopes of the hill in search of possible threats.
 The rise was tall enough to afford a clear view of the surrounding scrub and with the moon so high and bright it would be a foolish bandit indeed who chose to try their luck.
 Guyime found himself resenting the silver speckled desert and its absence of danger.
 A distraction would have been welcome this night.